miu-bd/rent-a-car/README.md

 Simple installation from Github repository:

-- Download or cloan the project code from "https://github.com/miu-bd/rent-a-car"
+- Download or clone the project code from "https://github.com/miu-bd/rent-a-car"
 - open cmd/terminal in the project folder
 - execute the following command - "java -jar ./target/rent-a-car-0.0.1-SNAPSHOT.jar"
 - open a web browser and visit - "http://localhost:8080/"